thoughtspot/thoughtspot.github.io/_end-user/search/answer-expert-question.md

 5. When you've answered the question (and copied the link, if needed), you can mark the request answered by clicking **Mark as resolved**.

 6. If you want to see the answer again, you can find it listed along with the other Answers.
-Click **Answers** in the top menu to see the list of saved Answers, or click **Expert requests** from the help menu to see Answers specific to **Ask an Expert**.
+Click **Answers** in the top menu to see the list of saved Answers, or click **Get Help > Expert Requests** from the help menu to see Answers specific to **Ask an Expert**.

 ## Related information